 - Stock goods of different brands – Retailers usually stock different goods of different brands according to the demand in the market.

-- Customers’ contact with the company – Retailers act as the representatives of the company to the end customers who give their feedback and suggestions to them.
+- Customers’ contact with the company – Retailers act as the company’s representatives to the end customers who give them their feedback and suggestions.

 - Have a limited shelf space – Retail stores usually have very limited shelf space and only stock goods which have good demand.